jmuganga54/The-Modern-Javascript/02 Setting up Your Machine/README.md

 ## keywords & Notes
 ### Installing Visual Studio Code
 In this video you're going to install Visual Studio code on your machine.
-Visual Studio code is a text editor.This is where we're going to write al the code we write throughout the course.
+Visual Studio code is a text editor.This is where we're going to write all the code throughout the course.

 You can learn more [Visual Studio Code](https://code.visualstudio.com/)

-Aside from being my favorite text editor Visual Stuidio code is free open source and it runs everywhere.So regardless of what operating system you're using for this course you are going to be able to install VSC and configure it exactly as I have my local copy set up for this course.
+Aside from being my favorite text editor Visual Studio code is free open source and it runs everywhere.So regardless of what operating system you're using for this course you are going to be able to install VSC and configure it exactly as I have my local copy set up for this course.

-Other text edior
+Other text editor

 [Atom](https://atom.io/)

 [Sublime Text](https://www.sublimetext.com/)

-[WebStorm](https://www.jetbrains.com/webstorm/) It's more of an IDE(Intergrated Development Environment) than  a text editor but for this course we don't need a lot of those features.
+[WebStorm](https://www.jetbrains.com/webstorm/) It's more of an IDE(Integrated Development Environment) than  a text editor but for this course we don't need a lot of those features.
 I prefer a visual studio code.

 *Extension to be installed*
 * Sublime text keymap: This plug in is going to switch the keyboard shortcuts for Visual studio code from their defaults to default popularized by Sublime TEXT.